lnxexu/togetha/Backend/DEPLOYMENT_RAILWAY.md

 - Web logs: Confirm Gunicorn starts and Django loads.
 - Worker logs: Confirm Celery connects to Redis and finds tasks.
 - Beat logs: Confirm schedules are registered (e.g., `check_due_tasks` entries).

+### Redis and TLS (rediss://)

+If your Railway Redis URL uses `rediss://` (TLS), the app enables SSL automatically for both Django cache and Celery.
+No extra settings needed beyond using the `rediss://` scheme in your URLs.

 ## 8) Notes & tips